-When psychologists conducted personality surveys they noticed repeating patterns in the words in people used to describe themselves, or others.
-Decades of research narrowed these paterns down to five groups: Openness, Conscientiousness, Extroversion (also spelled extraversion), Agreeableness, and Neuroticism (or OCEAN for short).
+When psychologists conducted personality surveys they noticed repeating patterns in the words people used to describe themselves, or others.
+Decades of research narrowed these patterns down to five groups: Openness, Conscientiousness, Extroversion (also spelled extraversion), Agreeableness, and Neuroticism (or OCEAN for short).
 The “Big five personality traits” theory is currently the most popular and most comprehensive way to categorise personality traits.
-While people display all these traits to a certain degree, ususally one trait dominates the others.
+While people display all these traits to a certain degree, usually one trait dominates the others.
 To see how the different dominant traits may affect our behaviour, let’s see what happens when a group gets stranded on a desert island.

 The theory of the Big Five personality traits claims that we can describe ourselves with five main characteristics: open, conscientious, extravert, agreeable, neurotic.
 Each of us varies in how much of each trait is shown in our personality.
-In order to understand what each trait really means let’s look at these five characters and how they cope after they rank their boat and are stranded on an island in the middle of the ocean.
+In order to understand what each trait really means let’s look at these five characters and how they cope after they wreck their boat and are stranded on an island in the middle of the ocean.

 Open Odelia is excited and interested in exploring this beautiful island.
 The exotic nature inspires her.
 She has collected stones, shells and blossoms to decorate the entrance of the bamboo hut that she built for everyone.
 She feels this is an opportunity to learn so many new things!

 Claire is conscientious.
 She is not excited.
 Quite the contrary!
 She is concerned about the seriousness of the situation.
 Good thing she saved the survival kit from their ship.
 As usual, she is prepared and starts the crucial tasks right away.
 She feels that it is her duty to organize everyone and make sure that they will start looking for the things they need for survival: freshwater and food.